-In order to obtain representative measurements from pyranometers, several criteria with respect to setup and mounting of the instruments have to be considered.
+In order to obtain high quality measurements from pyranometers, several criteria with respect to set-up and mounting of the instruments have to be considered.
+Also see the Quick Start Guide for comprehensive setup instruction details (included in the package of MS-80, MS-80A and MS-80M).

 The ideal mounting position for pyranometers is a location which has a full hemispheric field-of-view without any obstructions (such as buildings, trees, and mountain); however, it might be difficult to find such locations.
 Therefore in practice, it is ideal to install in a position which is free from obstructions at 5° above horizon.
-The setup location should be easily accessible for periodic maintenance (glass dome cleaning, etc.), and avoid surrounding towers, poles, walls or billboards with bright colors that can reflect solar radiation onto the pyranometer.
+The setup location should be easily accessible for periodic maintenance (glass dome cleaning, desiccant replacement, etc.), and avoid surrounding towers, poles, walls or billboards with bright colors that can reflect solar radiation onto the pyranometer.

 A strong physical impact to the pyranometer can lead to product damage and/or may cause changes to the sensitivity.